 In March of 2020, the World Health Organization classified the outbreak of a new strain of coronavirus, COVID-19, as a pandemic.
-Accordingly, local and federal governments have recommended or mandated restrictions on travel as an effort to curb the spread of COVID-19.
-At the time this management's discussion and analysis was written, the Association had just begun experiencing negative impacts on utilization of the Southern Connector due to COVID-19.
-Although the travel restrictions are expected to be temporary, the Association is unable to estimate the full financial impact and duration of the pandemic on its operations, net position, liquidity and workforce.
+In response, local, state and federal governments recommended or mandated restrictions on travel as an effort to curb the spread of COVID-19.
+The pandemic had significant negative impacts on the utilization and operation of the Southern Connector during 2020.
+At the time this management's discussion and analysis was written, although vaccination programs against COVID-19 have begun nationwide, herd immunity has not yet been achieved and various health agencies continue to recommend reduced travel.
+Utilization of the Southern Connector and toll transactions have begun to recover slowly from the lowest points experienced during 2020, but are far short of the levels that were maintained for many years prior to the pandemic.
+At this time, we are unable to estimate the full financial impact and duration of the pandemic on the Association's operations, net position, liquidity and workforce.
 (See Note 14 to the financial statements for additional information.)